 - Funds locked in pending mint orders — These are reserved until the order is processed or cancelled

-- More than your available balance — The system enforces that withdrawal requests do not exceed your uninvested, unlocked balance
+- More than your available balance — The system enforces that withdrawal requests do not exceed the unlocked portion of your cash balance

 Important Considerations